A Veteran’s 5-Day Path to Remission with SAINT®

 “Medication wasn’t fixing the problem for me,” he explained.

 Alan had looked into standard transcranial magnetic stimulation (TMS), but the 6-8 week treatment schedule and relatively modest success rate did not fit his needs.
 The scientific approach behind SAINT, along with the shorter and more focused treatment schedule, made much more sense to him.
-He told us, ““As a former USAF Security Police Specialist, I was trained to make decisions and act under pressure.
+He told us, “As a former USAF Security Police Specialist, I was trained to make decisions and act under pressure.
 What hurt most was initiation and focus—tasks that should take an hour could take two days.
 SAINT’s five-day, fcMRI-guided iTBS offered precise targeting and a timeline that matched the urgency I felt.”

 The combination of innovative neuroscience, precision targeting, and a faster timeline felt aligned with the urgency of his situation.

-A Fight for Access
+A Fight for Access to Treatment

 Finding SAINT was only part of Alan’s journey.
 Getting access to it through the VA was another challenge entirely.
 He described this process in detail: